This website uses cookies

 4. Optimize WordPress Database

 A database is a place where all the required information is stored.
-It must be optimized so that both servers can access, manage and update information without any delays.
-Unmaintained and/or huge databases need more time to fetch the right data; thus, the overall server response time goes up.
+It must be optimized so that both servers can access, manage, and update information without any delays.
+Unmaintained and/or huge databases need more time to fetch the right data; thus, the overall server response time increases.

 To fix database-related issues, try to remove unnecessary and obsolete data and rewrite queries for smarter and faster execution.

-You can also consider using tips to optimize the WordPress database for improved performance, including tweaking the database structure and the database optimization-related WordPress plugins.
+You can also optimize the WordPress database for improved performance, including tweaking the database structure and the database optimization-related WordPress plugins.

-A question may arise in your mind Why Cloudways offers MariaDB and not MySQL?
+A question may arise in your mind: Why does Cloudways offer MariaDB and not MySQL?

 MariaDB is an advanced and compatible drop-in replacement for the equivalent MySQL version.
 Cloudways currently has MySQL 5.5, MySQL 5.6, MySQL 5.7, MariaDB 10.0, MariaDB 10.1, MariaDB 10.2, MariaDB 10.3, MariaDB 10.4, MariaDB 10.5, and MariaDB 10.6 supported.